 Do you work for an employer of choice?
 Better yet, are you one?
-An employer of choice is an employer who offers a work culture and workplace environment that attract and retain superior employees.
+An employer of choice is an employer that offers a fantastic work culture and workplace environment that attracts and retains superior employees.
 The features of the environment available at an employer of choice favor the well-being of employees and customers.

 Employers of choice have a lot in common, but the bottom line is that your employer of choice may not be the same as another employee's employer of choice.
 But, for you to be happy and most fulfilled at work, your employer must be your employer of choice, whatever that means to you.